pettaa123/Fuse-It/README.md

 # Fuse It

-Replaces Quick Drop Shorts and LVOOP accessors/members to use Fuse Style Controls and Indicators.
+Replaces Quick Drop shortcuts and LVOOP accessors/members to use Fuse Style controls and indicators.

-Sets Control Style for New VIs to Fuse Design System.
+Sets 'Control Style for New VIs' to Fuse Design System.
 Replaced files/settings are restored when uninstalling this package.

 ## Requirements